phihung/fh_utils/README.md

 The Tailwind CLI is automatically downloaded, and your CSS files are compiled, served, and integrated into your app.

+> [!NOTE]
+> Under the hood, we use the bundle provided by [dobicinaitis/tailwind-cli-extra](https://github.com/dobicinaitis/tailwind-cli-extra).
+Please consider giving the author a star for recognition.

 #### Bonus: Using Tailwind CSS IntelliSense in VSCode

 1. Install the [Tailwind CSS IntelliSense extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)